OsvaldN/APS360_Project/README.md

 ### 5.0 Architecture
 #### 5.1 VAE
-The Variational Autoencoder has 4 convolutional and 4 convolutional transpose layers.
+The Variational Autoencoder has 4 convolutional and 4 convolutional transpose layers (Figure 4).
 Batch normalization [7] is added at all convolutional layers, and the activation function has been changed to leaky ReLU [8] to aid training.
 The latent space is modeled as a standard Gaussian distribution.
 The similarity between the learned representation and a standard Gaussian is controlled by penalizing Kullback-Leibler Divergence (KLD) between the two [9].
 The weight of the KLD loss relative to the pixel-wise loss is treated as a hyperparameter.
 New samples can be generated by drawing form a standard Gaussian in the latent space.

 <p align="center">
 <img src=/images/image5.png>